shadyykkh/shadyykkh/README.md

 <p align="center">

-  i oftenly swear a lot, I'm just warning you incase you are not comfortable around a person that swears a lot.
+  i swear a lot, I'm just warning you incase you are not comfortable around a person that swears a lot!!!!

 Don't be scared to interact btw, don't let my DNI list affect you.<br>
 Simply just be who you are, I won't judge.<br>